Mecistocephalus lifuensis: Description

 This species has 51 pairs of legs and can reach 41 mm in length.
 The body is yellow, but the head is a reddish shade of brown.
 The dorsal plate on the head features two prominent grooves on the posterior surface.
 This cephalic plate is elongated and narrower at the back, with a straight posterior margin only 0.65 as wide as the anterior margin.
 The cephalic plate is 1.75 times as long as its width at the front.
 The mandibles each feature seven pectinate lamellae (comb blades), with six teeth on the first lamella bearing six teeth and ten to thirteen teeth on the middle lamellae.
 The sternite of the forcipular segment is slightly wider than long and features a wide groove down the middle.
 The first article of each forcipule features two tubercles on the inner margin, each intermediate article features one tubercle on the inner margin, and the claw features a small denticle at the base.

-The first pair of legs are short, only two-thirds as long as the legs of the second pair.
+The first pair of legs is short, only two-thirds as long as the legs of the second pair.
 The tergites feature two furrows.
 Each sternite on the anterior segments features a groove down the middle that is Y-shaped.
 The fork in this groove disappears at about the 23rd segment.
 The sternite of the last leg-bearing segment is broad at the anterior margin but narrows like a triangle at the posterior end.
 The basal element of each of the ultimate legs feature only about 20 large scattered pores.
 The ultimate legs are slender and lack claws.
 The telson is shaped like a triangle pointed toward the posterior end, with a broad base and anal pores.